Vignesh-I-PV/V3.0-RLH-Design-Central/context.md

       phase15/LMDC-rewrite state) — this session's two fixes are not reflected in `01_Complete_Context.md` through `PROJECT_CONTEXT.md` yet.
 Flagged again, same as every session since 2026-08-19.

+- **2026-08-26 (third session)** — File-size optimization pass, split into two parts: a genuine code split (multi-leg engine → its own file) and one confirmed-dead single-line deletion.
+No behavior change anywhere; the point of this session was purely reorganizing/shrinking the file, not building anything new.
+  1. **The multi-leg master-data engine moved to its own file, `engine.js`.** Previously a ~730-line block sitting directly above `class NDCApp` inside `v3.0-rlh-design-base.jsx`.
+     It's pure JS — zero JSX, zero React, zero `with(B)` coupling — so it doesn't need Babel's transform at all; it's now loaded via a plain `<script src="engine.js">` in `index.html`, positioned after the React/Babel CDN tags and before the main file is fetched/compiled/ eval'd.
+Classic (non-module) `<script>` tags on one page share a single global lexical scope, so `engine.js`'s functions/consts (`monthIsPast`, `setClassDField`,
+     `resolveExistence`, `seedRLHMasterData`, all 63 of them) remain available to `class NDCApp`'s methods exactly as before — same bare-identifier calls, no imports, no `this.`, nothing in `class NDCApp` itself changed.
+     - **Verified safe before touching anything, not just after**: checked programmatically (not by inspection) that none of the 63 top-level names `engine.js` declares collide with anything declared elsewhere in the app file, and that every one of those 63 is referenced from somewhere (either `class NDCApp`/`View()`, or another function inside `engine.js` itself) — so the split introduces zero orphaned exports and zero silent shadowing.
+     - **Then verified again after the split, by actually running it**, not just compiling it: a Node `vm`-based simulation reproduces index.html's real load sequence — `engine.js` runs first in a shared context (stubbing just enough of `React`/`document`/`window` for the class definition and mount lines to execute), then the Babel-compiled main file runs via indirect eval in that SAME context, exactly like the browser's `(0, eval)(compiled)` call does.
+All 63 engine identifiers resolved correctly as bare globals, and the compiled main file executed against them with zero `ReferenceError`.
+This is the strongest confirmation available without an actual browser render — full end-to-end proof of the shared-scope mechanism, not just "it typechecks."
+     - The standalone verification harness (`tooling/dataLayerHarness.js`) was re-run against a fresh copy of the new `engine.js` (plus its `module.exports` line, Node-only, absent from the browser file) — still 109 passed, 0 failed, confirming zero functional drift from the extraction.
+     - **Side benefit**: the harness's own extraction step (previously: manually carve a substring out of a 15,000+-line file by line-number markers) is now a straight file copy of `engine.js` plus the exports line — simpler and less error-prone going forward.
+     - `index.html` updated: new `<script src="engine.js">` tag, plus updated inline comments explaining the load order. `context.md`'s own "The 3 files" section became "The 4 files."
+  2. **Deleted one confirmed-dead line**: `'rlh.rlhDocks2': { class: 'D', leg: 'rlh' }` in
+     `FIELD_CLASS` — a single-line leftover whose own inline comment already said `// (kept distinct key name unused; rlh.docks above already covers RLH Docks)`.
+Confirmed zero references anywhere in the app (`FIELD_CLASS` is only ever looked up by exact key, never enumerated, so nothing could have been reading this entry).
+This is the one item from this session's "what's stale" review that was a genuine accidental leftover rather than a deliberately-preserved decision — see item 3 below for what was explicitly left alone and why.
+  3. **Explicitly NOT touched, on purpose** — several other things surfaced as "stale-looking" during this same review turned out to be *deliberately* preserved dead code with their own documented "don't remove without a product decision" reasoning already on record in this file's own prior entries, which is a different category from an accidental leftover:
+     `pastNav`/`isPastCycle`/`cyclesummary` (the retired cosmetic past-cycle nav mode, ~13 references), `remindedPlans`/`onNudge` (the removed "Nudge reviewers" plumbing, 6 references), the whole Command Center module (hidden, not deleted, "retrieve it later"), and the `feas: ['RLH']` Vehicle Master field (still read by Route Planner's own filtering).
+     None of these were removed this session — flagging here so a future pass doesn't assume "stale code cleanup" already covered them.
+  - **No live render/browser test has been done on any of this** — same standing caveat as every session before it.
+The `vm`-based shared-scope simulation above is a genuinely strong proxy for "the split doesn't break the loading mechanism," but it stubs React/DOM rather than using the real thing, so it cannot catch a rendering-level issue — only a scope/reference issue.
+    Deploy-testing the actual page load is still the real confirmation.
+  - **Files changed this session**: `v3.0-rlh-design-base.jsx` (engine block removed, replaced with a pointer comment; `rlhDocks2` line was already gone since it lived inside that removed block), `engine.js` (new file), `index.html` (new script tag + updated comments), `context.md` (this entry + the "4 files" table update + a new section on `engine.js`'s relationship to the rest of the app).